hagleitner/SoftwareDevelopmentStandards/Documentation/CSharp/SolutionStructure.md

 ﻿# Solution Structure

 ## Solution Structure and Filesystem
-The solution structure and (Projects, Project Folders) must match the structure and naming on the filesystem.
+The solution structure and (projects, project folders) must match the structure and naming on the filesystem.

 #### Project Naming